zwave-js/node-zwave-js/docs/api/controller.md

 readonly supportsLongRange: MaybeNotKnown<boolean>;
 ```

 Returns whether the controller supports the Z-Wave Long Range protocol.
+This depends on the configured RF region.

 ## Controller events